Immigration for

 Academic Researchers & Scientists

-The correct immigration avenue for an academic researcher or scientist is determined on a case-by-case basis that is influenced by the applicant’s career and life goals.
+immigration options for academics and scientistsThe correct immigration avenue for an academic researcher or scientist to take is best discussed with a knowledgeable immigration attorney.
+Not only is the correct path determined by an applicant’s career and life goals, but also by the process that is of least resistance.
 If you would like to learn more about your immigration options as an academic researcher or scientists, please contact Gafner Law Firm to schedule an immigration consultation.
-No matter where you currently live or work – be it in New York City, Los Alamos National Laboratory in New Mexico, or outside of the country – Gafner Law Firm is capable of assisting you obtain your immigration desires.
+No matter where you currently live or work – be it in New York City, Los Alamos National Laboratory in New Mexico, or outside of the country – Gafner Law Firm is capable of helping you obtain your immigration desires.

 The following is just a few of the possible immigration options that are available for academic researchers and scientists.
+To get a prospective of all possible options open to you, consult with an immigration lawyer.

 Possible Immigration Solutions: